victornnadi/Nnadi-Victor-Application/README.md

-# ProthPrimeChecker
+# Nnadi Victor's Application
-A program to check if a number is a Proth Prime
+Solution to the 5 questions.